mark394e/vitetest/README.md

 ## How to install

-With npm and Vite installed, just type `npm install --save leap-year` in any terminal.
+With npm and Vite installed, just type `npm install --save leap-year` in your terminal.

 ## How to use